On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Noncoherent IC without feedback

+In Figure \ref{fig:gDoF-nofb-set1} and Figure \ref{fig:gDoF-nofb-set2}, the prelog region achievable using our noncoherent scheme is compared with the prelog region achievable using the aforementioned training-based scheme.
+It can be observed that our noncoherent scheme outperforms the standard training-based scheme.

+In Figure \ref{fig:Symmetric_gDoF_T=00003D3} and Figure \ref{fig:Symmetric-gDoF_T=00003D5}, we give the achievable symmetric prelog with coherence time $T=3$ and $T=5$ respectively for the strategies that we discussed.
+In the overview of our results in Section I, we had noticed that TIN outperforms rate-splitting schemes.
+In fact, it can be calculated from our prelog regions that the TIN scheme outperforms TDM scheme also for very weak interference level ($\alpha<1/2$).

+For a broad region of $\alpha$, the TDM scheme outperforms the noncoherent rate-splitting scheme.
+This can be clearly seen by looking at the points with $\alpha=.5$ and $\alpha=1$.
+For these values of $\alpha$, the noncoherent rate-splitting scheme gives a prelog of $\brac{1/2}\brac{1-2/T}$ and the TDM scheme gives a prelog of $\brac{1/2}\brac{1-1/T}$.
+Hence, for $\alpha=.5$ and $\alpha=1$, the noncoherent scheme effectively behaves as a TDM scheme that uses two training symbols per coherence period, where actually the TDM scheme can be implemented with only one training symbol per coherence period.

-Although our main results are on the gDoF of the system, we can provide guidelines for specific scenarios.
-For example with transmit SNR $16$ dB, coherence time $T=5$, and all the links with average strength $0.1$, using TDM can improve the rate by $6\%$ compared to the standard training-based scheme used with rate-splitting.
+Although our main results are on the prelog of the system, we can provide guidelines for specific scenarios depending on the interference level.
+For example with transmit SNR $6$ dB, coherence time $T=5$, and all the links with average strength $1$, using the TDM scheme can improve the rate by $6\%$ compared to the standard training-based schemes used with rate-splitting.
 More rate points are illustrated in Table \ref{tab:Comparison-of-rates}.
-The details of the expressions used for the numerics are given in \ifarxiv Appendix \ref{app:Numerical-Calculation}\else \cite[Appendix E]{Joyson_noncoh_IC_arxiv}\fi.
+The rates for training-based scheme is obtained by numerically evaluating the expression in (\ref{eq:ach_nofb_training_simplified}) for the point in the rate region where both users have the same rate.
+The expressions used for obtaining the rates for the TDM scheme is given in \ifarxiv Appendix \ref{app:Numerical-Calculation}\else \cite[Appendix E]{Joyson_noncoh_IC_arxiv}\fi.
+We also provide a Mathematica code at \url{https://arxiv.org/src/1812.03579/anc/Noncoh_IC_rates.nb} for calculating the rate points.

-\textbf{Difficulty with Outer Bounds:} One trivial outer bound is the coherent outer bound \emph{i.e., }assuming that the receivers have perfect channel state information.
-We could also try to derive noncoherent outer bounds following the existing techniques.
-For example, following \cite[Theorem 1]{etkin_tse_no_fb_IC} and using a genie-aided technique with $\S_{1}=\boldsymbol{g}_{12}\X_{1}+\Z_{2},$ and $\S_{2}=\boldsymbol{g}_{21}\X_{2}+\Z_{1}$, we could derive an outer bound